qwo/blog/content/recurse/week-1.md

 +++
-title = "Week 1: Staying On Track" description = ""
+title = "RC 1: Staying On Track" description = ""
 date = "2016-11-20T14:48:38-05:00"
 tags = ["Recurse"]
 +++

+*Note: The title was renamed to RC:1 from Week1 to better reflect these entries as a series but not by week*

 Settling In
 ===